-The BBig Event was a weekend of good weather when 10.000 Boys’ Brigade from all over Scotland travelled to Strathclyde Country Park for a wonderful BBig event.
+The BBig Event was a weekend of good weather when 10,000 supporters and members of The Boys’ Brigade from all over Scotland travelled to Strathclyde Country Park for a wonderful BBig event.
 The weekend ran from Friday 5th to Sunday.
 7th of May 1995.
-It was a BB event on a grand scale, a truly enormous gathering of boys and officers from Anchor Boys, Junior Section and Company Section and it was attended by over 10,000 people.
+It was a BB event on a grand scale, a truly enormous gathering of Boys and Officers from Anchor Boys, Junior Section and Company Section.
 The venue was Strathclyde Country Park, just off the M74 Motorway beside Motherwell.
-The event was hosted by the Boys’ Brigade, Lanarkshire District.
+The event was hosted by The Boys’ Brigade, Lanarkshire District.

 The biggest day was Saturday.
 It started off in the morning with BB bands playing round various Lanarkshire town centres.
 Saturday afternoon saw a parade of floats travel from Motherwell to Strathclyde Park where 10,000 people enjoyed programs of sports coaching, fun competitions, arts and crafts and hobbies, various displays and entertainment.
 In the evening there was a Gala Concert in Motherwell Civic Centre, followed by a Late-Night Revue in the same venue.